 When one spouse breaks one or more conditions (a component of a covenant) of the marriage covenant their marriage partner is no longer bound by the covenant because it has been broken.
-For example, when a married man is addicted to pornography and he refuses to get professional help so that he can escape the addiction, he is breaking the condition of fidelity to his wife.
-He is guilty of infidelity by preferring lurid images of strange women performing lurid sexual actions so that he can inflame his own sexual desires and fantasies he is being unfaithful to his wife.
+For example, when a married man is addicted to pornography and he refuses to get professional help so that he can escape the addiction, he is breaking the covenant’s condition of fidelity to his wife.
+He is guilty of infidelity by preferring lurid images of strange women performing lurid sexual actions so that he can inflame his inordinate desires and fantasies he is being unfaithful to his wife.
 That man has broken his marital covenant with his wife.

 Now those who define “until death do us part” as a divine command to never divorce for any reason would say this situation is unfortunate for this woman, but she still must remain faithful even with a broken marriage covenant and a husband who is perpetually committing infidelity.
 Even though he is perpetually committing crimes against her and sins against the Lord she must remain faithful as our heavenly Father is faithful.
 They claim that she would be committing a crime against her husband and a sin against our Lord if she were to break the marriage covenant by divorcing her unfaithful husband.
 They claim that her vows are broken by her divorcing her husband—vows made in the presence of witnesses and before God.